Back to blog

 Coordinating with other channels

 Modern outbound is not email-only.
-AI cold email writers increasingly coordinate with LinkedIn outreach to create multichannel sequences.
-The AI adapts its messaging based on which channel it is writing for:
+AI cold email writers increasingly coordinate LinkedIn and email into one sequence, adapting the message to the channel it is writing for:

 • Email: Longer, more detailed, can include links and social proof